defalt18/woc3.0-eventmanager-kushagrapathak/Readme.md

 Register as a participant

-See the number of participants for the event you registered on the dashboard
+See the details of participants for the event you registered on the dashboard